Kim Mulkey calls out LA Times column on LSU vs. UCLA: 'It was so sexist and they don't even know it'

 ALBANY - After LSU's victory against UCLA Saturday, LSU head coach Kim Mulkey criticized a column by the Los Angeles Times.

-The column, titled "Commentary: UCLA-LSU is America's sweethearts vs. its basketball villains," describes LSU as "[America's] debutantes", "Louisiana hot sauce" and the team "hellbent on dividing" women's basketball.
-He describes UCLA as "America's sweethearts", "milk and cookies" and "the team that wants to grow women’s basketball."
+The column, titled "Commentary: UCLA-LSU is America's sweethearts vs. its basketball villains," describes LSU as "[America's] debutantes," "Louisiana hot sauce" and the team "hellbent on dividing" women's basketball.
+He describes UCLA as "America's sweetheart," "milk and cookies" and "the team that wants to grow women’s basketball."
 Mulkey took exception to the comparisons and language.

 "Debutantes?
 Take your phone out and Google dirty debutantes and tell me what it says," Mulkey said.
 "Dirty debutantes?
 Are you kidding me?
 I'm not gonna let you talk about 18-21 year old kids in that tone."